solarsnake/coveralls-demo-ruby/README.md

 ---
 </details>

-Once signed in, click on your profile on the uppper right and choose <strong>Settings</strong>, or go to [https://travis-ci.org/account/repositories](https://travis-ci.org/account/repositories):
+Once you're signed in, click on your profile image on the uppper right and choose <strong>Settings</strong>, or go directly to [https://travis-ci.org/account/repositories](https://travis-ci.org/account/repositories):

 ![travis-ci-settings-repos.png](../media/media/travis-ci-settings-repos.png)

-If Travis doesn't already list all your public repos<sup>*</sup>, click the __Sync account__ button to refresh the list.
+If Travis doesn't already list all your public repos, click the __Sync account__ button to refresh the list.<sup>*</sup>

 <details>
    <summary>* <em>What about private repos?</em></summary>